Skip to content

 Key Designs

-2. Geometry-Guided Encoding: The embedding of a dense point \(\mathbf{x}_d\) comprises its own positional encoding \(\text{PE}(\mathbf{x}_d)\), a type token \(\mathbf{e}_{type(d)}\), the positional encoding of its corresponding sparse guidance point \(\text{PE}(\mathbf{x}_{d \to s})\), and the offset \(\Delta_{d \to s} = \mathbf{x}_{d \to s} - \mathbf{x}_s\).
-This encoding allows the network to explicitly perceive the discrepancy between dense predictions and geometric priors—\(\Delta_{d \to s}\) directly encodes the signal of "how much correction is needed."
+Inputting sparse point clouds alone is insufficient; the network must know where to refine.
+The embedding for a dense point \(\mathbf{x}_d\) consists of four parts: its own positional encoding \(\text{PE}(\mathbf{x}_d)\), a type tag \(\mathbf{e}_{type(d)}\), the positional encoding of the corresponding sparse guidance point \(\text{PE}(\mathbf{x}_{d \to s})\), and the offset \(\Delta_{d \to s} = \mathbf{x}_{d \to s} - \mathbf{x}_s\).
+The offset \(\Delta_{d \to s}\) explicitly encodes how much correction is needed, which is the most critical component for refinement.

 Loss & Training

-• Confidence-weighted regression: \(\mathcal{L}_{conf} = \sum c \|\hat{\mathbf{x}} - \mathbf{x}_{GT}\| - \alpha \log c\); the heteroscedastic formulation automatically down-weights uncertain regions.
+• Confidence-weighted Regression: \(\mathcal{L}_{conf} = \sum c \|\hat{\mathbf{x}} - \mathbf{x}_{GT}\| - \alpha \log c\).
+This heteroscedastic form allows the model to automatically reduce weights in uncertain regions.

-• Identity consistency: \(\mathcal{L}_{id} = \sum \|\hat{\mathbf{x}} - \mathbf{x}_{d \to s}\|\); encourages dense points with correspondences to align toward geometric guidance.
+• Identity Consistency: \(\mathcal{L}_{id} = \sum \|\hat{\mathbf{x}} - \mathbf{x}_{d \to s}\|\), encouraging dense points with correspondences to align with geometric guidance.

-• Total loss: \(\mathcal{L} = \mathcal{L}_{conf} + \lambda_{id} \mathcal{L}_{id}\), with \(\lambda_{id}=1\), \(\alpha=0.2\).
+• Total loss \(\mathcal{L} = \mathcal{L}_{conf} + \lambda_{id} \mathcal{L}_{id}\), where \(\lambda_{id}=1, \alpha=0.2\).

-• Training: 20K sequences from ScanNet++; trained for one day on 8× GH200 GPUs.
+• Training: 20k sequences from ScanNet++, one day on 8×GH200 GPUs.

 Key Experimental Results

-Main Results (AUC@5/10 cm ↑, 8 views)
+Main Results (AUC@5/10 cm ↑, 8 Views)

 Method ScanNet++ ETH3D T&T